mworrell/filezcache/README.md

 There are some known issues that need to be resolved:

- * On startup delete files that are unknown to the disk log
  * Add timeouts to `filezcache_entry` states `wait_for_data` and `streaming`
- * Extra intelligence in filezcache_entry to prevent evicting active entries during garbage collection

 <!-- Badges -->
 [hexpm]: https://hex.pm/packages/filezcache